RuleShi/VLA-Embodied-Intelligence-Survey/README.md

 ## 📖 Citation

-If you use this survey, please cite the manuscript by **Jiaxin Zhuang, Tao Zhou, Rule Shi, Yunlong Liu, Qinghui Chen, Zekai Zhang, Wei Zhang, Runmin Cong, Shengyong Chen, and Jinglin Zhang**, titled *Multi-Paradigm Approaches Toward General-Purpose Embodied Intelligence: Panoramic Overview and Evolutionary Trajectory*.
-The linked PDF is the reference for the current author list and title.

-Formal publication metadata and BibTeX will be added when available.
+If you use this survey, please cite

 <a id="paper"></a>